opral/monorepo/.changeset/happy-walls-accept.md

 "@inlang/plugin-json": patch
 ---

-rename the vscode extension to "sherlock"
+rename the vscode extension to "Sherlock"